npwalker/flush_jruby_pool/README.md

   - "%{::clientcert}"
 ```

-This hiera key will allow the certificate on each compile master to access it's own admin API where as by default only the pe-internal-dashboard cert can access.
+This hiera key will allow the certificate on each compile master to access it's own admin API where as by default only the pe-internal-classifier cert can access.

 # To Use This Module